 Currently, I am a postdoctoral researcher at the department of Mechanical Engineering and Applied Mechanics, University of Pennsylvania under the supervision of Vijay Kumar and George J. Pappas.
 I also continue to work closely with Kostas Daniilidis and Jerome Le Ny.

 My research goal is to design control and estimation techniques that increase the autonomy, reliability, efficiency, and versatility of robotic sensing systems.
 In particular, I focus on controlling teams of robots to collect information about physical processes of interest in applications such as environmental monitoring, security and surveillance, localization and mapping, construction and structure inspection, search and rescue, and object recognition.
-In addition to system modeling, theoretical analysis, and algorithmic design, my work involves experimental validation in real robot deployments.
+In addition to system modeling, algorithm design, and theoretical analysis, my work involves experimental validation in real robot deployments.